Chocolate Syrup Brownies

 - They’re super moist and tender and each bite immediately melts in your mouth.

 Cutting perfect slices can be a major challenge.
 Check out my post on How to Cut Perfect Bar Cookies for my best tips—though these brownies are finicky when it comes to slicing perfect squares.
 But they’re delicious!!!
 These brownies are perfect for a picnic or pitch-in.
-They will be the first dessert to go!!!
+They will be the first dessert to disappear!!!

 This Best Brownie Recipe has been around for decades.
 I use the recipe card in my mom’s handwriting and the details are minimal.
 It’s just not that difficult of a recipe.

-- I’d been able to purchase cans of Hershey’s chocolate syrup that contain the exact amount needed for this recipe on occasion.
+- I’d been able to purchase cans of Hershey’s chocolate syrup that contained the exact amount needed for this recipe on occasion.
 Other times, I needed to buy a larger container and measure out 1½ cups.
 So either size is a good option.
 Note: Hershey’s no longer offers chocolate syrup in a can.

 - My husband likes to use the extra syrup to make chocolate milk.
 He’s a big kid at heart!

 - Baking powder often expires before you use it all.
-Check the expiration date before you start this recipe so you’re not stuck with a halfway made batch of brownies and outdated leavener.
+Check the expiration date before you start this recipe so you’re not stuck with a halfway-made batch of brownies and outdated leavener.

 - When making the frosting, let the mixture boil for a full 30 seconds to ensure that the sugar is fully dissolved.